AlexTheKing/call-task/README.md

 # call-task
-Call task: watch directoryName for incoming json files, parse them and store in database
+Call task: watch directory for incoming json files, parse them and store in database